wisdomfusion/webpack-static-site-boilerplate/README.md

 ### watch build

-build with development mode, and watch source files in `./src`, build when files changes:
+builds in development mode, and watch source files in `./src`, build when files changes:

 ```
 npm run watch